Customer portal for collision repair shops: live repair status, zero phone calls

 When a customer replies to a status text, that reply appears on the claim record in Claimory, not in the office manager's personal inbox.
 Every team member with front desk access sees the conversation.
 Nobody has to screenshot texts and paste them into notes.
 The full thread is tied to the claim and visible in the activity log.
 AI can draft a reply using the claim context in one click.
 The manager reviews, edits, and sends.
 The customer never knows the draft was AI-assisted.

 Uncollected deductibles are one of the most common cash flow leaks in collision shops.
 Claimory shows deductible status per claim on the front office dashboard.
-The customer portal can prompt deductible payment before the delivery notification is triggered.
-No awkward conversation at the service desk.
+The deductible balance shows on the claim and in the pickup invite so the customer knows what they owe before they arrive.
+No awkward surprise at the service desk.
 No chasing a check after the car left the lot.

 Five supporting pillars